emulsify-ds/emulsify-website/posts/emulsify-and-drupal.md

 But they also represent something bigger for Emulsify as a project.

-**These are the first major integration releases built around the new EC4.x foundation.** Drupal remains a first-class part of the Emulsify ecosystem, but it is now more clearly one integration of a broader platform-agnostic approach.
+**These are the first major integration releases built around the new EC4.x foundation.** Drupal remains a first-class part of the Emulsify ecosystem, and the clearer architecture now makes room for more integrations to follow the same pattern.

-This is the future we are building toward.
+That is the future we are building toward.

-EC4.x provides the foundation.
+EC4.x provides the foundation and extension points.
 Emulsify (base theme) 7.x brings that foundation into a real CMS integration.
 Future platforms can follow the same pattern when the time is right.

 For teams that support Drupal projects, this release cycle provides a cleaner, more modern path forward.
 For Emulsify, it marks another step toward a design system toolset that can meet teams wherever their components need to live.